apache/camel-website/README.md

 ## Build the website and Antora theme

 Some of the content for the website is derived from the data received from GitHub API and rate limits can cause build failures.
-For that reason it is necessary to set the following environment variables:
+For that reason it is necessary to set either the following environment variables:

  - `HUGO_PARAMS_GitHubUsername=<GitHub username>`
  - `HUGO_PARAMS_GitHubToken=<GitHub token>`

+Or the following environment variable:

+ - `GITHUB_TOKEN=<personal access token>`

 These values are used by Hugo when building or running in development mode (`yarn preview:hugo`) or building the website (`yarn build:hugo` or `yarn build-all`) to access GitHub API with a higher rate limit.